Finland’s relations and development cooperation in Somalia

 In the previous programming period in 2016–2019, Finland concentrated on improving the position of women and girls and statebuilding.

-Finnish development cooperation to improve women’s sexual and reproductive health and social inclusion
+Finnish development cooperation to improve the position of women and girls, especially by strengthening their sexual and reproductive health and rights

 Outcome: Women’s and girls’ sexual and reproductive health and rights in situations of crisis